 Description: The aquilaria sinensis is an evergreen tree, when the tree is young, the branches are sparse.
 It’s leaves are leathery and obovate (which means that they are narrower at the base of the leaf than in the center.)

-Leaf Size: Typically 5-11 cm long and 2-4 cm wide depending on how old the specimen is, apex short acuminate, base broadly cuneate, margin entire, glabrous.
+- Leaf Size: Typically 5-11 cm long and 2-4 cm wide depending on how old the specimen is.

-This is a delicate and sought after plant, known for its medicinal properties and wonderful fragrance.
-The wood is called “Chen Xiang” and people typically use it for medicinal reasons, or for a great ornament!
+This is a delicate and highly sought after plant around the globe, and most known for its medicinal properties and wonderful fragrance.
+The wood is typically called “Agarwood” and its most often used for use it for medicinal reasons, incense or a great ornament!